-Samsung Galaxy Note 3 and Galaxy Gear smartwatch officially introduced at IFA 2013Alex Wagner - Deputy Managing Editor, News Desk
+Samsung Galaxy Note 3 and Galaxy Gear smartwatch officially introduced at IFA 2013Alex Wagner - Editorial Director of News and Content

 Samsung today took to the IFA 2013 stage to unveil the Galaxy Note 3, the next device in its popular Galaxy Note series of smartphones.
 The new Note 3 is slated to begin rolling out to consumers on Sept.
 25, and Samsung says that it'll eventually hit 140 countries around the globe.
 This new Note is expected to be available worldwide in October and will be sold in black, white and pink color options.
 In the U.S., Samsung has confirmed that the Note 3 will be available on AT&T, Sprint, T-Mobile, U.S. Cellular and Verizon Wireless.

 As far as specs go, Samsung has packed the new Galaxy Note 3 full of high-end hardware.
 Up front is a 5.7-inch 1080p display and 2-megapixel camera, while the backside of the device features a 13-megapixel camera and a faux leather cover.
 Sandwiched in-between those parts is 3GB RAM, 32GB/64GB storage and a 3,200mAh battery.
 The processor inside the Galaxy Note 3 will vary by market, with the LTE model packing a 2.3GHz quad-core CPU and the 3G variant sporting a 1.9GHz octa-core processor.